 We cannot continue to think about our pets’ nutritional requirements the same way as we think about our own in terms of components and ingredients.
 In principle, what must apply is the concept of whole, but for example, lean beef contains virtually no fat, and so the beautiful upper chicken breast as part of your Weighless Diet, but good fat is required by our pets, and necessary.
 The same goes for offal – just because we have been over educated that “fit for human” is the mantra here, it actually might not be.
 Many of the parts being rejected for human consumption, whether due to being truly unfit (4-D), or just because our nutritional needs have been influenced by convenience and yucky-ness (or lack thereof):- heart, liver, kidney, spleen and tripe (to name a few); are actually key to your pets nutritional needs.

-Today, you have access to good and wholesome protein base in South Africa through our partners (Raw Love Pets, Doggobone, Simply Pets, As Nature Intended and Dogmatters):
+Today, you have access to good and wholesome protein base in South Africa through partners such as Raw Love Pets, Doggobone, Simply Pets, PaleoPet Pure, Carniraw, Chefs4Pets As Nature Intended and Dogmatters:

 - Tripe (lamb, beef, pork and venison).